Learn how to find the ways that you learn best with the Student Success Centre

 Excelling on Assessments

 Taking tests and exams is an essential component of your university life.
 And it’s normal to experience anxiety during exam preparation.
 While some degree of anxiety can be helpful and keep you motivated, you need to be mindful if the feeling gets too intense.
-Read our Reducing Test Anxiety Tip Sheet for strategies to deal with anxiety, and Acing your Exams blog for tips on exam preparation.
-Effective study strategies can improve your efficiency.
-In most cases, you need to study smarter not harder.
-Watch our Study Smarter video for some useful strategies, and Writing Essay Exams video if you are expected to write essays during exams.
+Read our Reducing Test Anxiety tip sheet for strategies to deal with anxiety, and Acing your Exams blog for tips on exam preparation.
+Effective study strategies can improve your efficiency, in most cases, you need to study smarter not harder.
+For more information on how to prepare for your in-person exams, check out the Registrar's preparing for final exams webpage!

 Achieving a high level of comprehension is an important factor in successfully retaining course material.
 Read our Knowledge Retention blog for strategies to help you hold onto key information throughout the semester.
 It's important to set yourself up for success during a study session, refer to the Study Routine blog to set yourself up for success.
 After a test or exam, it’s a good practice to evaluate your performance and reflect on what knowledge you have successfully retained and what could use some more review.
 Fill out the Post-test Self-assessment worksheet to help you with this.
 You can do the same for assignments by filling out the Post-assignment Self-assessment worksheet.